How have I possibly survived? Read on to find out.

 And with that came deeper, more empathic, human connections.
 I was actually talking to people!
 And people are interesting!
 Instead of sitting on some chat program with my eyes crossing over from staring at a computer or phone screen too long, I was engaging in real-life discussions!
 You might laugh at it, but it’s amazing how much difference it makes to step away from “social” media and actually have social interactions outside the digital realm.
 People are living their lives online – with avatars taking over their mortal, physical selves!

 Detaching from that is one of the best decisions I’ve ever made in my life.
 I’ve opened up more and listened more and learned more – and it’s been a spiritual and cathartic experience.
 Let’s not forget what you can possibly accomplish in ditching the social media and getting out into the world again.
-Since I gave it all up, I’ve traveled to 32 countries, launched 2 new blogs (atuktuk.com and fittravelling), established my first company – eTramping – with Cez in Gdańsk, Poland and developed working relationships with 100+ travel brands and tours across the world.
+Since I gave it all up, I’ve traveled to 32 countries, launched a new blog (atuktuk.com), established my first company – eTramping – with Cez in Gdańsk, Poland and developed working relationships with 100+ travel brands and tours across the world.

 I was on more than 50 flights, drank 1640 liters of water and 783 cups of coffee (but who’s counting), and became my own personal trainer and nutritionist.
 I even managed a bungee jump and stopped my diet soda addiction.
 That last one is the most surprising of all!
 If I’d not given up social media, I’d probably still be sitting in a dark room somewhere, zombified by a computer glare, having not accomplished anything.

 I don’t mean to share this with you now to make anyone feel bad – because that would be defeating the purpose and very confusing!
 I would just dearly love to encourage and inspire those of you out there who can’t put social media down – or struggle with a more damaging addiction to it – that it is possible to leave it behind and get back to being the you that you desperately want to be.